max-scopp/hass_proportional_light/README.md

 # Proportional Light

-> Group lights that keep their personality instead of being boringly identical.
+> A Home Assistant custom component that makes managing your lights more natural.

-One slider controls all lights, but each keeps its individual character.
-Kitchen stays dimmer, living room brighter.
-Just like Apple Music's multi-room controls.
+Control all your lights as a group while keeping their unique personalities.
+Just like Apple Music's multi-room controls, each light stays distinct while working in harmony.

-## Add Flair with Hue Offsets
+## Features

-- Each light in the group can have a unique hue offset, adding personality to your lighting.
+- **Proportional Brightness**: Maintain natural brightness relationships between lights while scaling the group.
-- For example, setting the group to "Red":
+- **Hue Offsets**: Add personality to your lights with per-light hue adjustments.

-  - Living room: Red + 10° = warm red-orange
+## Quick Setup

-  - Kitchen: Red - 20° = cool red-purple
+1. Add your lights to the integration.
-  - Bedroom: Red = pure red
+2. Configure per-light hue offsets (-180° to +180°).
-- The group shows the commanded color briefly, then displays the averaged actual colors.
+3. Use the group color picker to enjoy natural, dynamic lighting.